-5.1 Modelled Areas
+Modelled Areas

-Predicted annual mean concentrations of NO2 within the study area are presented in Appendix E, Figure 9.
-The plot indicates the areas where the annual mean concentrations are predicted to exceed the 40 μ g/m3 objective (indicated in yellow), plus one standard deviation (indicated in green and orange), or two standard deviations (indicated in blue and red).
+Predicted annual mean concentrations of NO_2 within the study area are presented in Appendix E, Figure 9.
+The plot indicates the areas where annual mean NO_2 concentrations are predicted to exceed the 40 μ g/m3 objective (indicated in yellow), plus one standard deviation (indicated in green and orange), or two standard deviations (indicated in blue and red).

-The value for one standard deviation of $1.5 \ \mu g/m^3$ was calculated in the verification procedure by comparison with the diffusion tube monitoring sites within the study area.
-A lower value indicates better confidence in the results, and it is considered that this value gives good confidence, with all of the predicted values within 10% of the monitored values.
+The value for one standard deviation of $2.3 \mu g/m^3$ was calculated in the verification procedure by comparison with the diffusion tube monitoring sites within the study area.
+A lower value indicates better confidence in the results, and it is considered that this value gives reasonably high confidence, with all of the predicted values within 15% of the monitored values, and all but one within 10%.

-The results of this assessment indicate that the annual mean objective is unlikely to be exceeded at any location of relevant exposure within Claypath.
-The highest concentrations, within one or two standard deviations, were predicted to occur at:
+The results of this assessment indicate that the annual mean objective is unlikely to be exceeded at any location of relevant exposure within the study area.
+The highest concentrations within one or two standard deviations were predicted to occur at: